AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-services-api/howtos/pdf-watermark-api.md

 A PDF document whose first page will be used as a watermark for the input document.
 The output generated will retain the content along with the watermark from the first page.

+Note: If the watermark document is a scanned PDF, placing the watermark in the foreground may make the content of the input PDF unreadable.
+Place watermarks from scanned PDF files in the background by setting appearOnForeground to false.

 ## Watermark Parameters